fallenhitokiri/drupan/doc/Developers.md

 Nose is fine, too.
 Please do no use a framework which is not compatible to them.

+Of course there are situations when a test does not make any sense, like deployment modules for git.

 ## License
 Your work has to be compatible with the BSD 2 clause license.